SidRichardsQuantum/Dynamics_of_Topological_Photonics/THEORY.md

 ## Eigenvalues and Eigenvectors

 Eigenvalues of the Hamiltonian (eigenenergies), when plotted in $k$-space, form the band structure for the lattice.
-In some phases, there is a gap in the bands such that no particles can freely jump across.
+In some phases, there is a gap in the bands such that particles require excitation to jump across the gap.
 Insulators have large band gaps that electrons can't easily jump across.
 Metals have no band gap, so electrons can freely move between the eigenenergy states.